 Jamie: Thatís going to be a tough one.
 Ever since Stanley Miller produced a few organic compounds in 1953, scientists have been trying to produce an environment that will cause life to form naturally without success.
 Stanley Miller himself spent his whole career of more than 50 years, right up to his death, working on the problem.
 He never found a plausible way life could have begun.
 1

-Harvard is spending one million dollars over the next few years because ďsome mysteries about life's origins cannot be explained.Ē 2 The Origin of Life Foundationís one million dollar prize 3 has remained unclaimed since 1997, despite all the work done by countless scientists to discover a natural process by with life could begin.
+Harvard is spending one million dollars over the next few years because ďsome mysteries about life's origins cannot be explained.Ē 2 The Origin of Life Foundationís one million dollar prize 3 has remained unclaimed since 1997, despite all the work done by countless scientists to discover a natural process by which life could begin.
 It seems unlikely that we will be able to produce life from non-life in time for the next episodeís air date with the puny budget the Discovery Channel gives us!